linkernetworks/vortex/API.md

     - vlanTag: the vlan tag for `ifName` interface.
     - ipADdress: the IPv4 address of the `ifName` interface.
     - netmask: the IPv4 netmask of the `ifName` interface.
+7. restartPolicy: the attribute how the pod restart is container, it should be a string and only valid for those following strings.
+    - Always,OnFailure,Never

 Example:

 Request Data: